Q1 - Are there particles in the Wave Structure of Matter model?

 Q2 - How does an in-wave come in from all directions?
 What is an in-wave?

 As the animation on the right illustrates, an in-wave is really a collection of separate spherical waves coming from many different particles.
 At one common edge, all these in-waves form a single wavefront that is the in-wave.
 In the animation it's where all the waves meet to form a dark, collapsing ring.
 This is called Huygens principle (or more precisely, the Huygens-Fresnel principle.)
 The red, blue and green waves in the animation are so colored to help show that the animation is made up of many separate circular waves.
-So only a small portion of the out-wave of one particle arrives at a second particle as part of that second particle's in-wave.
-That small part will then be rotated 720 degrees, and returned to the original particle as part of a new, expanding out-wave. |

 Gravity is a movement of particles from lower density space to higher density space.
-The density of a location in space is proportional to the sum of the intensity of all the waves at that location and represents the mass-energy at that location.
+The density of a location in space is proportional to the sum of the intensity of all the waves at that location and represents the energy at that location.
 The intensity of a wave is the wave's amplitude squared.
 The waves at that location originate from all particles within that location's Hubble sphere (a sphere whose radius is the Hubble length.)

 Areas where there is higher density are areas containing more particles.
 This is because the amplitude of a wave around a particle is higher the nearer the particle and lower the farther away you go from the particle.
 So if you have many particles near each other then the amplitudes making up the density in that area are all high amplitudes.
 This is in keeping with the observation that the more mass you have the higher the gravity resulting from that mass.